 - “CRC Errors” / Bad Sectors in Hard Disk or “Unrecoverable Read Errors (URE)” during the rebuild.

-- “Punctured Sectors” in RAID Array losing configuration & after hot-swap, the configuration is not built.
+- “Punctured Sectors” in Array losing configuration & after hot-swap, the configuration is not built.

-- Media Level damage in one or more Hard disk in RAID Array.
+- Media Level damage in one or more Hard disk in the Array.

-- “Drive Offline” “Drive Foreign” Error, multiple drive failures in the Array structure making RAID Inaccessible.
+- “Drive Offline” “Drive Foreign” Error, multiple drive failures in the Array structure making inaccessible.

 - Physical damage caused due to water, fire, earthquake or heavy electricity.

 - Hardware RAID Controller failure due to power outage or fluctuation & rebuilding failure.

 - Reconfiguration of Controller by accident or human error either by replacing the new drive or new configuration.

 - Accidental Partition loss either due to format, delete or mishandling.